OSHAA 30-Hours Elderly Care and Caring for the Disabled

 To enroll in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course, learners are expected to meet the following criteria:

-• Prior caregiving experience is not mandatory for enrollment in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course, making it accessible to both beginners and experienced professionals.
-However, individuals with previous exposure to caregiving, healthcare assistance, or related roles may benefit from a deeper understanding of the advanced techniques and practical strategies covered in the training.
+• Work Experience: Prior caregiving experience is not mandatory for enrollment in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course, making it accessible to both beginners and experienced professionals.

-• Participants enrolling in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course must possess a functional level of English proficiency.
-Learners are expected to read, write, and communicate effectively in English to fully understand the course materials, follow care protocols, and meet regulatory requirements.
-Strong English skills are essential to ensure clarity in delivering safe and effective elderly and disability care.
+• English Proficiency: Participants enrolling in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course must possess a functional level of English proficiency.

 Study Units